ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #include <sc-memory/sc_agent.hpp>

-// Inherit your agent class from `ScActionAgent` class. class MyAgent : public ScActionAgent
+// Inherit your agent class from `ScActionInitiatedAgent` class. class MyAgent : public ScActionInitiatedAgent
 {
 public:
   // Here you should specify class of actions which the given agent performs.